Leomendoza13/histopatho_chowder/docs/report.md

     - learning_rate=0.001
     - weight_decay=0.0

-Following this achievement, I focused on refactoring my code for clarity and establishing a good project architecture.
-To maintain clean code, I used Continuous Integration (CI) tools such as :
+Then, I focused on refactoring my code for clarity and establishing a good project architecture.
+To maintain clean code, I used a Continuous Integration (CI), including these tools such as :

 - Black, a code formatter that automatically formats Python code to adhere to the PEP 8 style guide.
 - Pylint, a static code analysis tool that checks Python code for errors, potential bugs, and adherence to coding standards outlined in PEP 8